jcward/AS3-Worker-Compat/README.md

 Demo / Usage
 =================

-See the WorkerCompatTest.as example, and the compiled WorkerCompatTest.swf for the demo.
+See the WorkerCompatTest.as example, and the compiled <a href="http://lilcodemonkey.com/github/AS3-Worker-Compat/WorkerCompatTest.swf">WorkerCompatTest.swf</a> for the demo.
 The demo shows a red "radar-like" graphic that is generative, while also running a CPU-burning while loop.
 If AS3 Workers are supported, the two tasks are run on separate threads and the graphic is a smooth fading radar